tthorntone/AdNauseam-Wiki/Privacy-stuff.md

     ||google-analytics.com^$important

-to "Your filters" blocks Google Analytics regardless of existing exception rules.
+to _"Your filters"_ blocks Google Analytics regardless of existing exception rules.
 You can restrict this rule to specific domains like

     ||google-analytics.com^$important,domain=example1.com|example2.com

 Or to all third-parties:

     ||facebook.com^$important,third-party
+    ||linkedin.com^$important,third-party

 ##### Twitter widget